RyanEdwards1/Data-Base/README.md

 ## User Stories

-### As a User i would like to be able to:
-* See how much HP my hero has.
+* I would like to be able to see how much HP my hero has.
-* See how much HP the enemies have.
+*I would like to be able to how much HP the enemies have.
+*I would like to be able to track my heroes level.
+* I would like to be able to track the enemies level.
+* I would like to be able to see what skills I have.